10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Counting, one-to-one correspondence, estimation

-Next time you go to the supermarket, give your child a simple job: "Can you put exactly 5 apples in the bag?" or "How many eggs are in this carton?"
-For older K2 children, try estimation: "Do you think there are more than 10 oranges on this shelf?"
+Game 1 became a weekly ritual at NTUC FairPrice for us — and the best part is it costs nothing extra.
+Next time you're grocery shopping, give your child a simple mission: "Can you put exactly 5 apples in the bag?" or "How many eggs are in this carton?"
+For older K2 children, level it up with estimation: "Do you think there are more than 10 oranges on this shelf?"

-This works because it connects numbers to real life.
-Your child is not counting pictures on a worksheet — they are counting actual objects with weight and texture.
+This works because it connects numbers to real, physical objects.
+Your child isn't counting pictures on a laminated card — they're counting actual apples with weight and texture and the whole sensory experience that makes learning stick.

 Game 2: Dice Wars